gilesp1729/Babelfish/README.md

 Babelfish also exposes custom characteristics for the companion phone app **Babelfish for Android**, to display assist level, trip and odometer, battery current and temperatures.
 Some motor settings (speed limit and wheel size) may be changed.
 The app also works backward-compatibly with other sources exposing the standard cycle power (CP) or speed and cadence (CSC) services.

 While plugged into USB, Babelfish has different levels of logging CAN bus packets.
+More information is in the CANBUS folder here.

 ## Versions